Updated September 13, 2023

-Being that it’s an organic waste, yard debris is best disposed by composting, but dumpsters and junk removal companies are good options, too.
-Dumpster companies and junk removal service providers will drop off the yard wastes at the proper facility.
+Being that it’s an organic waste, yard debris is best disposed of by composting, but dumpsters and junk removal companies are good options, too, as dumpster companies and junk removal service providers will drop off the yard wastes at the proper facility.

-Heavy yard wastes, such as large logs, are best handled by professionals who have the right equipment to safely load and haul away such debris.
+Heavy yard wastes, like downed trees/logs, are best handled by professionals who have the right equipment to safely load and haul away such debris.
 Most junk removal companies have the right equipment to take on this type of project.

-TIP: Consider starting a compost pile if you have the room to do so.
-It’s the easiest and least expensive way to get rid of yard debris, plus it produces nutrient-rich compost ideal for farming, landscaping, and flower gardens.
+Consider starting a compost pile if you have the space to do so.
+Composting is an easy and inexpensive disposal option for yard debris, plus it produces nutrient-rich compost ideal for farming, landscaping, and flower gardens.